Acadia Creation Myth

 Erich Veyhl

-August 3, 2022The common account of Acadia National Park we have heard over and over — so many times that it has become rote mantra — is that Acadia was a gift from the Rockefellers, no one there has lost land, and without the Park humanity would not have Cadillac Mountain on the ocean.
+August 3, 2022The common account of Acadia National Park we have heard over and over — so many times that it has become rote mantra — is that Acadia was a gift from the Rockefellers, no one there has lost his private land, and without the National Park Service there would be no Cadillac Mountain on the ocean.
 We are expected to be thankful, with hushed adulation.
-And this, we are told, justifies bringing in the National Park Service elsewhere in Maine.
+And this, we are told, justifies expanding National Park Service control elsewhere in Maine.
 Free money will fall from the sky amidst scenic splendor and no one will be hurt.
 Utopia will come to Earth.

 Those who believe any of that from the incessant repetition of the Acadia myth may be forgiven for some confusion, but none of it is true.

 Acadia was not created from a gift.
-The National Park Service at Acadia as a Federal agency (and its founders) have been just as arrogant in bullying as other places NPS controls.
-NPS did not create the mountain over the ocean, will not recreate them anywhere else, and does not cause money to flow from the air.
-The National Park Service is a Federal bureaucracy that is allowed to take over areas, often with spectacular scenery and sometime less (and sometimes turkeys), but these areas are what they already were, except that local people no longer have rights they once did.
+The National Park Service at Acadia as a Federal agency (and its founders and pressure group lobbyists) has been just as arrogant in bullying and displacing people as other areas it controls.
+The National Park Serive did not create the mountain view at the ocean, will not recreate it anywhere else, and does not cause money to flow from the air.
+The National Park Service is a Federal bureaucracy that is allowed to take over areas, often with spectacular scenery and sometime less (and sometimes turkeys), but these areas are what they already were, except that local people no longer have the rights they once did.

 But let us focus here on the Acadia Creation Myth promoted as a founding Gift.